 If you are booked for an induction, please present to Maternity for admission

 Once your baby is born, you will move into a private room on the ward.
 Your baby will stay with you unless they are being cared for in our special care nursery.
 Your partner/support person is also welcome to stay with you in your room.
 Our experienced team will assist you with caring for your baby.

-During your stay, you will have access to an ‘on-demand’ menu for snacks and parents will be treated to a celebratory, three-course dinner designed by executive chef John O’Shea who has spent 20 years in kitchens of five-star resorts.
+During your stay, parents will be treated to a celebratory, three-course dinner designed by executive chef John O’Shea who has spent 20 years in kitchens of five-star resorts.
 You will also have full access to all of our services and amenities including a kitchenette and lounge room for parents and their visitors to spend time in.
 Check out a full list of facilities here.